#MoneyMonday with Take Charge of Your Money – Heritage Day

 Your money heritage

-Today is Heritage Day which is a celebration of our heritage, diverse cultures, traditions, language and generally a time to remember where we came from.
+Today is Heritage Day in South Africa (see what that’s about) which is a celebration of our heritage, diverse cultures, traditions, language and generally a time to remember where we came from.

 So what does this have to do with money?